 Who doesn't love free stuff?
 Reykjavík can easily be enjoyed on a budget.
 Here are the top things to do in Reykjavík that don't cost a thing.

 While we're at it, we might also mention that the Reykjavík City Card is a great way to explore the city and its culture for a moderate price.
 The City Card gives you access to Reykjavík's major museum, swimming pools, and public transportation.
-It also comes with added value in the form of discounts at our partners.
+It also comes with added value in the form of discounts for our partners.

 Harpa Music Hall

 With construction finishing in 2011, Harpa has quickly become one of Reykjavík's signature landmarks.
 Admission is free, and the building is a must-see attraction for lovers of architecture.
 Roaming around the house is almost zen-like, offering stunning views towards the mountains and sea.

 Hallgrímskirkja is probably Reykjavík's best-known landmark.
 Appreciating the building up close really gives you a sense of its unique character, inspired by columnar lava rock formation.
 Admission is free, but a trip to the church's tower will cost you a few ISK.

 The third man-made structure that's become Reykjavík's hallmark is The Sun Voyager sculpture.
 Designed by artist Jón Gunnar Árnason, this outdoor art piece is an ode to the sun and Iceland's heritage.